 Rosh knew that IIMC was a charitable non-government organization (NGO) based in Kolkata.
 It had been the brainchild of Dr. Sujit Kumar Brahmochary, who after finishing his medical studies in Calcutta, and specializing in pediatrics in Belgium on a Belgian Red Cross scholarship, had returned to Calcutta to work with Mother Teresa and the Missionaries of Charity as the Medical In-Charge at Sishu Bhawan.

-After working for Mother Teresa for a couple of years, Dr. Sujit left her in 1989 to start an outdoor clinic from a simple bamboo hut in a place called Tegharia, in Parganas - the 24th district of the Indian state of West Bengal, about 30 kilometers south of Calcutta.
+Leaving Mother Teresa in 1989, after a couple of years with her, Dr. Sujit had started an outdoor clinic from a simple bamboo hut in a place called Tegharia, in Parganas - the 24th district of the Indian state of West Bengal, about 30 kilometers south of Calcutta.

-IIMC’s medical program now serves over 120,000 patients from near and far through five outdoor clinics and provides out-patient and in-patient care, as well as vaccinations, X-ray, ultrasound, dental treatment, ophthalmic treatment and pathological examinations, despite limited financial resources.
+Remarkably, IIMC now provides education, health care and housing to more than 300,000 families a year.
+It serves patients from near and far through five outdoor clinics and provides out-patient and in-patient care, as well as vaccinations, X-ray, ultrasound, dental treatment, ophthalmic treatment and pathological examinations, despite limited financial resources.

 Rosh knew that India needed these initiatives, especially for its poor and female children.
 Even today women have few rights in the Indian society.
 Systematically oppressed for centuries, Indian women still suffer from sexual and social discrimination and exploitation, and violation of their human rights.